niygomhonor/Git-Search/README.md

-# GitSearch
+# GitS-earch

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.
+An Angular app that let's you find Git Profiles and Repositories and It was done with [Angular CLI](https://github.com/angular/angular-cli) version 8.2.2.

 ## Development server